agraef/raptor/README.md

 fields in each individual Raptor part.
 This complicates things, but makes it possible to produce polyrhythms in Raptor.

-Also note that in the present implementation changing tempo and meter only takes effect at measure boundaries, so at present it is *not* possible to change tempo and meter at some arbitrary point inside a measure.
-However, it is usually possible to work around this limitation by using shorter measures with the appropriate meter and tempo changes.
-(This can become difficult to control in real-time, though, so you'll want to use a DAW as time master to automatize the meter and tempo changes in such cases.)
+**Caveat:** One of Raptor's worst limitations right now is that changing tempo and meter only takes effect at measure boundaries, so it is *not* possible to change tempo and meter on the fly at some arbitrary point inside a measure.
+(It may be possible to work around this limitation by using shorter measures with the appropriate meter and tempo changes, but this can become difficult to control in real-time, so you'll want to use a DAW as time master to automatize the meter and tempo changes in such cases.)

 ## Editing Presets